 This open access volume examines experiences of contemporary Latvian migrants, thereby focusing on reasons for emigration, processes of integration in their host countries, and — in the case of return migration — re-integration in their home country.

-Тhe book’s digital version will be freely availabe at Springer’s site .
+📚 Digital version of this book is freely availabe at Springer’s site .

 In the context of European migration, the book describes the case of Latvia, which is interesting due to the multiple waves of excessive emigration, continuously high migration potential among European Union member states, and diverse migrant characteristics.
 It provides a fascinating insight into the social and psychological aspects linked to migration in a comparative context.